 In addition to designing our kitchen for movement, we’re adding movement opportunities throughout the house.
-Our steep-ish stair case provides a slight climb, even through we have a bathroom on both levels I make a point to use the upstairs bathroom during the day when I’m normally downstairs, I have a dynamic workstation which gives me many opportunities for movement throughout the day, and I’m adding movement breaks throughout the day.
+Our steep-ish stair case provides a slight climb, even through we have a bathroom on both levels, I make a point to use the upstairs bathroom during the day.
+I’m normally downstairs, I have a dynamic workstation which gives me many opportunities for movement throughout the day, and I’m adding movement breaks throughout the day.

 Making a point to add movement into my day has made such a difference in the way I feel.
-I’m not talking about spending hours at the gym, I am truly just looking at the little things mentioned in this article.
+I’m not talking about spending hours at the gym, I am truly looking little things mentioned in this article.